CouchCMS/Documentation/src/contents/concepts/nested-pages-aka-menu-maker.md

 Masquerading is a very powerful method that can be used to **make the pointer page behave as if it were the target section itself**.<br/>
 By using this option we can virtually move an entire section anywhere within the nested-pages hierarchy, thus being able to choose any arbitrary URL for that section.

-<p class="notice">Masquerading requires prettyURLs to be enabled.
+Masquerading requires prettyURLs to be enabled.
 This is understandable because the whole purpose of masquerading is to impose a new URL structure (established by the pointer page's hierarchy) upon the section being masqueraded.
-Please see [Pretty URLS](../pretty-urls.html) section in documentation if you require information on how to enable this feature.</p>
+Please see [Pretty URLS](./pretty-urls.html) section in documentation if you require information on how to enable this feature. {.notice}

 A slight modification to the previous example should make the concept of masquerading clear.